ashish-b-george/Survival-of-the-chiral/README.md

 Description of the files are below:

-"Figures_python_notebook.ipynb" is a python notebook used to plot all the figures in the paper.
+-----------------Figures in the paper---------------- "Figures_python_notebook.ipynb" is a python notebook used to plot all the figures in the paper.
+The figures used either data directly from the simulation or data from one of the intermediate analysis scripts.

------------------Code for simulations on lattice---------------- "model_simulations.c" is the code used to implement the model on the lattice used in all simulations except for the last SI figure with off-lattice simulations.
+-----------------On lattice simulations(used in all figures except S7)---------------- "model_simulations.c" is the code used to implement the model on the lattice used in all simulations except for the last SI figure with off-lattice simulations.
 Small appropriate modifications were made to code for the simulation required.
 This could be changing the initial conditions from circular to rectangular, well-mixed to de-mixed, etc.  Changes were also made if the parameters had to be varied in a specific way like if the chiralities were always opposite, equal or summed to a constant.
 Some of these changes are documented as comments at the end of the code.

------------------Bash scripts to submit the on lattice code---------------- "loopScript_oppch_N.sh" is a sample bash script that loops over a set of parameters and submits jobs.
-It does this by modifying a child bash script in the run folder and passes the parameters to the child bash script which runs the code.

-"qsubScript_oppch_N.sh" is the child bash script mentioned above that runs the code using the correct compiler and provides the appropriate linkers

 -----------------Off Lattice Simulations----------------
 "off_lattice_population.hpp", "off_lattice_main.cpp", "off_lattice_oppch63_f0.sh" are used for off lattice simulations.